Established in 1888, we continue to welcome everyone who shares and celebrates our values.

 Another strand of the Society's history concerns the Society for Education through Art (SEA) which grew out of a framework of an institute for exploring new ideas in art and education, proposed by Henry Moore, Eric Gill, Sir Herbert Read and Alexander Barclay Russell.

 The SEA itself was formed in 1940 by the amalgamation of the Art Teacher's Guild and the New Society of Art Teachers.
-After two years of negotiations the SEA and the NSAE merged their interests to become the National Society for Education in Art and Design (NSEAD) in 1984.
+After two years of negotiations the SEA and the NSAE merged their interests to become the National Society for Education in Art and Design (NSEAD) in 1984, becoming a certified Trade Union at this point.
 In 1995 the Association of Centres for Art and Design Teacher Education decided to merge with the Society and a Teacher Education Board was established to serve the special interests of this group.
 The NSEAD launched the Journal of Art & Design Education (now The International Journal of Art & Design Education) in 1982 with Henry Moore as its founding patron.

 In early 2009 A4, formerly the Association of Advisers and Inspectors of Art and Design took a decision to merge its interests with those of the NSEAD.
 The process of convergence was completed with the full implementation of a revised constitution and rules on 1st January 2010.